mostlybits/playdate-unlicensed-paddle-game-tutorial/tutorial/index.md

 We'll also touch on some interesting aspects of Lua and adopt an object-oriented style of programming supported by the Playdate SDK.

 > Note: This tutorial is aimed at folks with at least a bit of programming experience.
-Familiarity with object-oriented programming in a language like C#, Java, Python, Ruby, JavaScript, etc. is also helpful.
+Familiarity with object-oriented programming in a language like C#, Java, Python, Ruby, or JavaScript is also helpful.
 If you are looking for something that involves a bit less programming, you might check out [this tutorial](https://devforum.play.date/t/pulp-pong-dev-tutorial/2315/1) for making Pong in the Playdate Pulp game editor.

 ## Setup